0xMukesh/hashnode-blogs/ckxbn1psi0g7hmis1hctge0pz.md

 > For example:
 >
-> `/languages?id=2`, would return the element with the > index 2 from the languages list
+> `/languages?id=2`, would return the element with the of index 2 from the languages list

 👋 That's it for this blog, hope you have learned something useful from this blog.
 Meet you the next week with some other interesting blog 🥳